JohnMurray/busan/decisions/000-busan.md

 ### Do nothing

 Doing nothing is always a valid option.
-Actor implementations have alwayse existed in niche corners of the programming community and perhaps modern developers don't need these tools (or don't need them often enough to invest in a Rust implementation).
+Actor implementations have always existed in niche corners of the programming community and perhaps modern developers don't need these tools (or don't need them often enough to invest in a Rust implementation).
 While there are a _lot_ of enthusiastic _starts_ to creating Actor frameworks on